 Graduates of this program will be able to:

-The leadership certificate requires eighteen credits, including six credits of core classes and twelve elective credits.
-Students are required to:
+The leadership certificate requires 18 credits of core and elective courses.

 - Achieve a minimum grade of C (2.0) or better for all courses required for the program.